MCMLXXXIV/PFO_Tools/README.md

 ====

 - [ ] Make the OfficialData a singleton and
-  - [ ] remove the OfficialData arg from the planners
+  - [x] remove the OfficialData arg from the planners
-- [ ] Work on Supply implementation
+- [x] Work on Supply implementation
-- [ ] Work in TrackedResources implementation
+- [x] Work in TrackedResources implementation
+- [ ] Flesh out the Cost classes to enable rich/informative display of the cost of meeting a goal.
 - [ ] Add handler and howto for consuming the quantiites resulting from crafting - IE, one "craft" of Hemp Twine makes about 20 items
 - [ ] Skill Processor